Code of Ethics

 Lobbying disclosure.
-Any person whose intent is to influence a Board member or any employee or any person who has business with Baltimore City Public Schools and expends, within a reporting period, in excess of $75 in food, entertainment or gifts for that person must disclose this fact by registering as a lobbyist with the Ethics Panel.
+Any person whose intent is to influence a Board member or any employee or any person who has business with Baltimore City Public Schools and expends, within a reporting period, in excess of $75 in food, entertainment or gifts for that person must disclose this fact by registering as a lobbyist with the Ethics Panel by using these forms.

 Gift disclosure.
 An official may not solicit any gifts.
 However, an official may under certain circumstances accept gifts.
 Please see Section III.C.6 of the Code of Ethics.

 Sanctions.
 Violation by any Board member or employee of the provisions of these regulations shall constitute grounds for discipline or personnel action or removal from office where provided by law, consistent with procedures set forth in the Education Article of the Annotated Code of Maryland or the policies of the Baltimore City Board of School Commissioners.
 Persons or organizations found in violation of the lobbying provisions of Code of Ethics shall be publicly identified and subject to other penalties as provided by law.

 Exemptions.
 Exemptions may be granted by the Ethics Panel if the interests of the employee are too remote and insubstantial to affect the integrity of public actions, or if it is determined that application of the provisions would: (1) constitute an unreasonable invasion of privacy, (b) significantly reduce the availability of qualified persons for public service, or (c) not be required to preserve the purposes of these regulations.

 Complaints.
 The Ethics Panel also handles and makes determinations as to complaints filed by any person(s) alleging violation of these regulations.